State Committee on the State of Emergency: Members

-Pugo committed suicide via gunshot to avoid arrest, while the other seven members were arrested.
-However, there is some speculation that he may have been murdered instead.
+All but Pugo were arrested and tried with treason following the coup; Pugo himself died from two gunshots to the head on 22 August 1991.
+His death was ruled a suicide.
+However, by January 1993, all of the arrested GKChP members had been released from custody pending trial.
+On 23 February 1994, the State Duma declared amnesty for all GKChP members and their accomplices, along with the participants of the October 1993 crisis.

-Coup d'état
+Coup d'état attempt

 The 1991 Soviet coup d'état attempt, occurring between 19 and 21 August 1991, was an attempt by the SCSE to take control of the country from then President of the Soviet Union, Mikhail Gorbachev.
 The SCSE were hard-line members of the Communist Party (CPSU) who were opposed to Gorbachev's reform program and the new union treaty he had negotiated, which dispersed much of the central government's power to the republics.
 The coup collapsed after only two days, and although Gorbachev was restored as president, his authority was irreparably damaged and he became less influential outside of Moscow.
 The event destabilized the Soviet Union and many speculate that it played a role in both the demise of the CPSU and the dissolution of the Soviet Union.
 After the coup failed, the seven living members of the SCSE were arrested.